mezzofy/mzcoupon-ios-customer-lib/README.md

 ```
 ***Hints:***

-*1.Where "COM_CODE" companycode, AccessToken ("XXXXX") and AccessKey ("x") provide by the Merchant*
+*1. Where "COM_CODE" companycode, AccessToken ("XXXXX") and AccessKey ("x") provide by the Merchant*

-*2.Where Server set False while you Test and For Production Set as True*
+*2. Where Server set False while you Test and For Production Set as True*

-*3.After Login Or Register  you set Customer_ID in MZCouponConfig*
+*3. After Login or Register  you set Customer_ID in MZCouponConfig*
 ```objc
 [MZCouponConfig SetupCustomerID:@"CUSTOMER_ID"];
 ```